Innkeepr

 Properties are extra pieces of information you can tie to events you track.
 They can be anything that will be useful while analyzing the events later.
 We recommend sending properties whenever possible because they give you a more complete picture of what your users are doing.

 Innkeepr has reserved some properties that have semantic meanings, and handle them in special ways.
-For example, we always expect revenue
+For example, we always expect revenue to be a euro amount that we send to tools that handle revenue tracking.

 You should only use reserved properties for their intended meaning.